-The same Lean value for social media communication is about getting the conversation seeded and provisioned to move the conversation along.
-140 characters may launch the discussion better than a 7-paragraph blog or a 14-page white paper that requires a user enter their email to download.
+The same Lean value for social media communication gets the conversation seeded and provisioned to move the conversation along: 140 characters may launch the discussion better than a 7-paragraph blog or a 14-page white paper that requires a user enter their email to download.

-Preview to Social Media in an Agile World March presentation for Project Management Institute New York City chapter.
+Here is the Social Media in an Agile World March presentation delivered at Project Management Institute New York City chapter.

 *Oracle Consumer Views of Live Help Online 2012: A Global Perspective